CHAPTER 11

 NOTICE OF PUBLIC HEARING TO DETERMINE EXISTENCE OF PUBLIC NUISANCE AND TO ABATE IN WHOLE OR IN PART

 Notice is hereby given that on (insert date) the Hearing Officer of the City of Ukiah will hold a public hearing at (insert place) to ascertain whether certain premises situated in the City of Ukiah, State of California, known and designated as (insert address or description) to constitute a public nuisance subject to abatement by the rehabilitation of such premises or by the repair or demolition of buildings or structures situated thereon.
-If said premises, in whole or part, are found to constitute a public nuisance as defined by Section 3402 and if the same are not promptly abated by the owner, such nuisances may be abated by municipal authorities, in which case the cost of such abatement, including removal of the nuisance, rehabilitation, repair or demolition will be assessed upon such premises and such cost will constitute a lien upon such land until paid.
+If said premises, in whole or part, are found to constitute a public nuisance as defined by Section 3402 and if the same are not promptly abated by the owner or Manager, such nuisances may be abated by municipal authorities, in which case the cost of such abatement, including removal of the nuisance, rehabilitation, repair or demolition will be assessed upon such premises and such cost will constitute a lien upon such land until paid.

 Said alleged violations consist of the following: